brian-dellabetta/Fusion.jl/docs/src/index.md

 <video class="marginauto" autoplay loop muted playsinline controls src="./qsh.mp4" style="max-height: 40vh;"/>
 ```

+### Putting it all Together

-We all have the necessary ingredients, now for the punch line -- in the helical phase, above a threshold velocity, the counterpropagating atoms have a chance to collide and fuse[^e]:
+We all have the necessary ingredients, now for the punch line -- in the helical topological phase, above a threshold velocity, counterpropagating atoms have a chance to collide and fuse[^e]:

+!!! todo "Video Under Construction"

 ```@setup
 using Fusion